eshwarX46/AI_Prosthetic_Arm/README.md

 - EEG signals are used for basic control commands
 - Voice commands trigger predefined actions
 - Camera detects objects and assists control
 - All inputs are processed and mapped to servo motor actions

 ---

+## 📸 Project Image

+---